steadfast-collective/fabric/README.md

 # Fabric

 Fabric is a command-line utility to quickly scaffold PHP and Laravel packages.
+This tool is still in early stages, any bugs can be reported as [Github Issues](https://github.com/steadfast-collective/fabric/issues).

 ## Installation

+It's recommended to install Fabric globally on your machine so you can run `fabric` commands where-ever you are in your terminal.

 ```
 composer global require steadfastcollective/fabric